seoklab/nurikit/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you built the project locally without any warnings and errors?
 - [ ] Does all tests (if new tests are added, including the new ones) pass?

-If you added new feature, then also check the following:
+If you added new feature(s), then also check the following:

 - [ ] Did you also add corresponding tests?